wad11656/PokeType/README.md

 ## Structure
 1. **An iPhone app** built using **XCode** + **Swift**
 1. **A MySQL database** hosted on a Raspberry Pi
-   1. The MySQL database stores tables containing the user's "favorite moves" for each Pokémon type.
+   1. The MySQL database stores the user's favorite Pokémon moves for each Pokémon type.
 1. **A custom-built API web service** running on the Raspberry Pi
    1. The API is built using a Python RESTful API framework called **Flask**.
    1. The API is used to add and delete moves from the MySQL database.